 The corners of Souda's mouth twitched, but he wouldn't let himself be confused for long – he grabbed Hinata's arm again and started pulling him for the stairs.
 "Hurry, Hinata-san!
 Every moment we waste is a moment lost!"

 H-Hajime?!
 Hinata tried not to let the address distract him.
-"Wh- wh - no, that doesn't even matter," he said.
-"And I wasn't even talking to -"
+"Wh- wh- no, that doesn't matter," he said.
+"And I wasn't even talking about –"